The Cancer Prevention and Control Research Network is a national network of academic,

 participatory research grants.

-program evaluation.
+and program evaluation.
 He performs research and program evaluation on citizen participation

 in community organizations and coalitions.
 Dr. Wandersman has extensive experience